-Analysis of our most recent data for use of the SSR room facility for PP pupils indicates that bookings are currently running at around 34% PP bookings.
-This is lower than we would typically see.
-Use of our Inclusion facility saw PP bookings contributing 37% of total bookings (up from previous figure of 30%).
-This is more marked for Y8 and Y11 pupils.
-This figure serves to illustrate the increase in emotional wellbeing issues that we see in pupils - the increase is attributable to the after-effects of the pandemic and also a reduction in capacity in the Local Authority for supporting young people at the lower-middle thresholds of emotional wellbeing issues.
+Analysis of our most recent data for use of the SSR room facility for PP pupils indicates that bookings are currently running at around 38% PP bookings.
+This is slightly higher than for the equivalent period last year, but lower than we would historically see.
+Use of our Inclusion facility saw PP bookings contributing 38% of total bookings (marginally up from previous figure of 37%).
+This is more marked for Y10 and Y11 pupils.
+Provision of emotional support for PP pupils, particularly around school-related anxiety, remains a priority and is an important factor in supporting the attendance and academic performance of PP students.